2023 3rd Grade STAAR Test Study Guide (With Practice Questions)

 Avoid Last-Minute Revisions

-Unfortunately, last-minute revisions rarely do the tricks.
+Unfortunately, last-minute revisions rarely do the trick.
 Most of the time, it only drags your performance behind.
 You end up doing the test with all your drowsiness and high anxiety.

 Read the Instructions Carefully